 Learn which of your ads perform (and which don’t)

-Creating channels meant that I could test the 300X250 unit against the 250X250 unit to figure out which gave me better results.
+Creating channels meant that I could test the 300×250 unit against the 250×250 unit to figure out which gave me better results.
 It meant I could test different color palettes against each other to see which one got a higher CTR.
 I was also able to determine which placements on my site (the Leaderboard vs. the Sidebar ad) were attracting the most attention.
-While Google provides an AdSense “heat map” (below) and a “best placements” for blogs map (also below) I’ve found that not every necessarily site conforms to it.
+For a long time, Google provided an AdSense “heat map” (below) and a “best placements” for blogs map (also below).

 Create higher bids from advertisers

-If an ad has a low CTR, it generally has less value to the advertiser.
-By using channels and eliminating ad units that had a low CTR and/or low eCPM, I made the ads that *did* appear on my site more valuable.
-So, if I had three ad units on the page and two had a great CTR and higher eCPM, I’d eliminate the ad that performed poorly (and thus didn’t make me anything significant anyway).
-This made the competition to appear on my site focused on the two higher performing units (which were separate channels) and that meant advertisers were willing to bid more to ensure they appeared in them.
+If an ad has a low CTR, it has less value to the advertiser.
+By using channels and eliminating ad units that had a low CTR and low Page RPM, I made the ads that did appear on my site more valuable.
+So, if I had three ad units on the page and two had a great CTR and higher Page RPM, I’d eliminate the ad that performed poorly.
+The poor performance meant that it didn’t make me anything significant.
+Eliminating low-value ad units meant the competition to appear on my site focused on the two higher performing units (that were separate channels).
+That meant advertisers were willing to bid more to ensure they appeared in them.

 Increase your reach to additional advertisers

 Some people who advertise through AdSense prefer to stick with “Ad Placements” to control exactly when and where their ads show up.
 If you’re not creating Custom Channels and making them available for targeting by those running Ad Placements, you’re limiting yourself from an entire segment of advertisers willing to bid for the ad space on your site.
 And again, the more people that bid to appear on your site the higher your earnings should be.

 Match ad performance to platform and optimize accordingly

 As desktop search continues to dwindle while mobile search grows, knowing how your ads perform on various platforms can be helpful in optimizing CTR and ad placement.